edz504/eng385_paper2/README.md

   5. Examine cluster sizes to ensure some degree of reasonable-ness.
   6. Try to identify cluster characteristics in order to apply sub-labels.

 Upon implementation, we discovered that the re-centering method is computationally infeasible (O(n^3)).
 Therefore, we opt to do a much more naive and simple clustering -- we do some large number X of random initializations, each time recording the proportional split between the cluster assignments.
+We then pick the clustering that provides the most even splits.
 This points to a shift towards focusing on creating subcategories that are meaningful due to their equality with respect to magnitude.
+We also check that the average within-cluster similarity score is reasonable (over 0.2).